-- 5 - fan presence (lets the computer do a simple test to see there is one connected)
+- 5 - fan presence (lets the computer do a simpler test to see there is one connected)

 - 6 - fan fault led (for visual feedback which one is broken, useful in datacenters because of cramped hardware layouts and loud environment)

 - some motherboards can vary voltage on the 12V pin.
 Some can do both this and PWM.